Valentina (2008 film)

 Valentina is a 2008 Argentinian traditionally animated romantic-comedy film released in theaters throughout Argentina, Mexico, and Uruguay on July 24, 2008.
 It also had a limited release in the United States later that year.
 It stars Florencia Otero, as the voice of Valentina, and Sebastián Francini, as the voice of Fede.
 It is also Illusion Studios' first feature film.
+An English dub was made in 2020 for UP Faith and Family.